-- a) Consistent with the Redevelopment Plan, the applicant notes that the proposed parking garage will be designed to accommodate a possible future solar energy canopy system over the top level of the garage.
-For such a proposal to be considered at this time would require plan details, including images of how the garage would look if such solar energy installation were installed.
-Alternatively, a separate site plan application will be required in the future to address such a proposal. - b) Section 5.2.2 of the Plan require that bicycle racks and/or storage lockers be provided in a dedicated area within the garage near the pedestrian entrance/exit to the garage.
-The bicycle storage shall be designed to be expandable in response to demand for additional facilities.
+- a) Consistent with the Redevelopment Plan, the applicant notes that consideration may be given in the future to installing a solar energy canopy system over the top level of the garage.
+The applicant has acknowledged that if this option is pursued in the future, a site plan application will be submitted for its consideration by the Planning Board. - b) Section 5.2.2 of the Plan requires that bicycle racks and/or storage lockers be provided in a dedicated area within the garage near the pedestrian entrance/exit to the garage.
+The Plan also requires that bicycle storage be designed to be expandable in response to increased demand for such storage.